Injectables clinic owner reviewing a compliant marketing checklist for AHPRA and TGA advertising on a tablet. | Foundd Legal

 Key things AHPRA cares about:

-- No testimonials used to promote clinical services
+• Uses testimonials to promote clinical services

-- No misleading or deceptive claims
+• Contains misleading or deceptive claims

 2. TGA (Therapeutic Goods Advertising)